KukHyunLim/codev-kuk/README.md

 - 👋 Hi, I’m @codev-kuk
 - 👀 I’m interested in dev, drum, embedded
 - 🌱 I’m currently attending KAIST University.
-- I'm CEO of codev Co.,LTD
+- I'm CTO of Co.,LTD Letitu

 <!---
 codev-kuk/codev-kuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.